soulflyer/image-search/README.md

     (in images metadata-field value)

 This will filter images returning all where metadata-field contains value.
-If metadata-field contains a string, then it will amtch if value is a substring of the metadata string.
+If metadata-field contains a string, then it will match if value is a substring of the metadata string.
 This is a case INsensitive match.
 If metadate-field is a collection then an exact case sensitive match to one of the members is needed.

 ### open

 This will open all the images in the list.
 The size of image is selected with the second parameter, thumbnail medium large or fullsize.
 The paths for these are all looked up in the preferences collection in the database.

     (open images medium)